All the Movies Getting Early Digital Releases Due to Coronavirus | TV Guide

-The coronavirus pandemic has taken a major toll on Hollywood's box office, as social distancing and shelter-in-place orders across the U.S. have led to release date delays, production shutdowns, theater closures, and, as a result, record-low movie ticket sales.
+The coronavirus pandemic has taken a major toll on Hollywood's box office, as social distancing and shelter-in-place orders across the U.S. have led to release date delays, production shutdowns, theater closures, and, as a result, record-low movie ticket sales with no end in sight.

-In response to the crisis, several film studios have been taking proactive measures to ensure their newest movie releases are still seen by as many people as possible.
+In response to the crisis and theatrical closings, several film studios have been taking proactive measures to ensure their newest movie releases are still seen by as many people as possible.
 Here's a rundown of movies that are hitting on-demand services ahead of schedule along with links to options for how to watch each title online and via physical editions.

 (Disclosure: Links to retailers may earn money to support our work.)